10 Best Amazon Seller Tools & Apps for Beginners

 1. Jungle Scout

 Jungle Scout is the most commonly recommended starting tool for new Amazon private label sellers, and the recommendation holds up.
 Its Product Database and Opportunity Finder let you filter millions of products by demand, competition, and estimated revenue in minutes.
 The interface is deliberately clean — you will not feel buried in features you cannot yet use.
-The Supplier Database is a standout differentiator: it lets you find and contact verified factories directly inside the same tool you use for product research, which removes a friction point that trips up many first-time sellers.
+The Supplier Database is a standout differentiator: it lets you find and contact verified factories directly inside the same app you use for product research, which removes a friction point that trips up many first-time sellers.

 - Product Database with advanced filters (revenue, review count, price range, seasonality).